Frozen Gaussian approximation for the fractional Schr\"odinger equation: The FGA for the modified

-with the same initial condition $\psiedt(0,x)=\psie_0(x)$.
+with the same initial condition $\psiedt(0,x)=\varphi_0^\veps(x)$.
 It can be verified that when $\delta > 0$ is sufficiently small, $\psiedt$ closely approximates the solution of the original Schr\"odinger equation, $\psie$.
 The proof of this assertion will be presented later.

-However, while the modification $\sqrt{|p|^2 + \delta^2}$ addresses the evolution of ODEs in FGA when encountering singularities at $|P|=0$, there might be singular points of the Hamiltonian equation \eqref{eq:hamiltonian-flow} that possess constant solution with $|P(t)|\equiv0$.
-To handle this issue, we introduce a cutoff with parameter $\omega$ for the initial condition of the Hamiltonian system to remove these singular points and ensure that no such singular points arise throughout the evolution.
+While the modification $\sqrt{|p|^2 + \delta^2}$ addresses the evolution of ODEs in FGA when encountering singularities at $|P|=0$, there might still be singular points of the Hamiltonian equation \eqref{eq:hamiltonian-flow} that possess constant solution with $|P(t)|\equiv0$.
+To address this issue, we introduce a cutoff with parameter $\omega$ for the initial condition of the Hamiltonian system to remove these singular points and ensure that no such constant solutions arise throughout the evolution.